atdiva/python-tools/README.md

 Sample files:

+* datascience

+    * RealTimeSurgeDetection.py
+    **Question: When do we expect the peak surge time to occur under uncertainty?**
+    Description: Implements an Extended Kalman Filter to track and estimate the timing and amplitude of transient surge events in noisy signals in real time.

+  * MahalanobisOutlierDetection.py
+    **Question: Which observations in a dataset are statistically inconsistent with the underlying distribution?**
+    Description: Detects multivariate outliers using Mahalanobis distance and covariance structure.

+  * RegimeSwitchDetect.py
+    **Question: Where do statistically significant changes in distribution occur within a time series?**
+    Description: Detects regime shifts by comparing distributions before and after candidate change points.

 * geospatial
   * ChicagoGrocery.py
     **Question: How far is each county’s population center from the nearest grocery store, and where do potential food access gaps exist?**